Support always-on demands with software-defined resiliency and DRaaS

 Another development is compounding these challenges: The IT environment is becoming more complex.
 The introduction of cloud computing has led to a multi-cloud hybrid environment that often spans not just multiple locations but also multiple service providers alongside on-premises operations.

 Traditional business continuity techniques no longer meet these fast-evolving needs.
 A new approach must goes beyond yesterday’s data replication and backup solutions.
-There’s no more room for the time-consuming management of multiple operation systems, applications and storage solutions or the long recovery times of manual business services and applications recovery.
+There’s no more room for the time-consuming management of multiple operation systems, business applications and storage solutions or the long recovery times of manual business applications recovery services.

 Software-defined resiliency (SDR) is IBM’s approach to DRaaS.
-It helps ensure enterprise applications operate reliably and protect data even when disaster strikes.
+It helps ensure core business applications operate reliably and protect data even when disaster strikes.
 It’s the latest step in the journey to redefine data center operations in software.

 SDR makes use of existing vendors’ data protection mechanisms like replication and backup, but also manages them.
 Instead of using different tools for each enterprise software product, it provides a single interface to control all replication and recovery processes.